shuai-xu/flink/docs/dev/table/udfs.md

 Aggregation Functions
 ---------------------

-User-Defined Aggregate Functions (UDAGGs) aggregate a table (one ore more rows with one or more attributes) to a scalar value.
+User-Defined Aggregate Functions (UDAGGs) aggregate a table (one or more rows with one or more attributes) to a scalar value.

 <center>
 <img alt="UDAGG mechanism" src="{{ site.baseurl }}/fig/udagg-mechanism.png" width="80%">